Shikha-code36/assembly-ARM-tutorial/README.md

 This guide provides an organized overview of ARM assembly language programming concepts.Beginners can use this as a foundation for further learning and practice in ARM assembly programming.

+### File Extensions for ARM Assembly

+- **.s**: Use this extension for ARM assembly code files intended for the GNU Assembler (GAS), which is part of the GNU toolchain commonly used on Linux systems, including the Raspberry Pi.

+- **.asm**: This extension can also be used for assembly code files but is more commonly associated with Intel syntax and assemblers like NASM or MASM.
+For ARM assembly on Raspberry Pi, `.s` is the preferred extension when using GAS.